piepdx/pie-cookbook/drafts/working-draft-tactical.md

 #### Angel Groups

 Angel investors will sometimes collaborate with other Angels to pool funds, get access to more deal flow, or share due diligence with one another.
 We refer to these collectives as "Angel Groups."
 Angel Groups may be in a position to write larger checks from pooled funds than individual Angels would be willing to commit.

+Angel Group check sizes range from individual Angel checks at low five figures

 One of the benefits of Angel groups — to both investors and startups — are the inherent efficiencies of these types of organizations.
 Rather than having to speak to each Angel individually, a startup can pitch the group, en masse.
 Likewise, instead of an Angel having to chase down a bunch of deals, they can rely on the organization to line those deals up for the Angels.